 If you found this collection of resources helpful, you might be interested in some of our other compilation posts.

-Writing about Character Occupations
+How to Write about Character Occupations

-Showing (Not Telling) Character Emotions
+How to Show (Not Tell) Character Emotions

-Creating Phenomenal First Pages
+How to Create Phenomenal First Pages

-Writing about Emotional Wounds
+How to Write about a Character’s Emotional Wounds

 Becca Puglisi is an international speaker, writing coach, and bestselling author of The Emotion Thesaurus and its sequels.
 Her books are available in five languages, are sourced by US universities, and are used by novelists, screenwriters, editors, and psychologists around the world.
 She is passionate about learning and sharing her knowledge with others through her Writers Helping Writers blog and via One Stop For Writers—a powerhouse online library created to help writers elevate their storytelling.